stacks-network/stacks/extended-usage.md

 ### Transfers

-To transfer a name that you own to another address, run the `blockstack transfer` command:
+To transfer a name you own to another address, run the `blockstack transfer` command:

 ```bash
 $ blockstack transfer <NAME YOU OWN> <RECIPIENT ADDRESS>